ginevargas/info_assurance/README.md

 * Step 2: Insert your SD card into your computer and launch Raspberry Pi Imager.
 Select the "Choose OS" option and navigate to the downloaded Raspbian image file.
 Choose the SD card and click "Write."
 This will format the SD card and flash the Raspbian image onto it.
 * Step 3: Enable SSH (Headless Setup).
 Create an empty file named ssh (without any extension) in the root directory of the microSD card.
 This enables SSH on the Raspberry Pi.
 * Step 4: Configure Wi-Fi (Optional).
-* Step 5: Insert the MicroSD Card.
-Insert the microSD card into the Raspberry Pi and power it up.
+* Step 5: Boot your Raspberry Pi.
+Insert the SD card into your Raspberry Pi and connect it to a power source and an ethernet cable.
+The Pi will boot up automatically.

 #### 2. Connecting to Raspberry Pi via SSH using the terminal
 #### 3. Deploying LAMP (Linux Apache MySQL PHP) Stack in raspberry Pi